 A kneaded eraser combines clay and synthetic rubber, forming a highly soft product that picks up graphite or charcoal from your paper.
 When it’s dirty, you re-work the eraser by kneading it, and it will start erasing effectively.

-If you keep it outside and not used for a long time, it can get dried and get dust and may become brittle and unusable.
+If you keep it outside and unused for a long time, it can get dried and dust and become brittle and unusable.

 I suggest you keep it in a sealed container to avoid dust.
 You can always knead it, and it will erase perfectly fine.

 What are the Advantages of using a Kneaded Eraser?